usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/templating/appliance-publish.rst

 	.. image:: /images/appliance-publish-image.jpg

 .. note:: Publishing an image to Amazon will launch an instance and therefore will be billed to the user account.
-Note that only full Azure accounts can be used.
+Azure trial accounts are not supported for publishing images from UForge.
+Only full Azure accounts can be used.